msgpo/Blocker-database/README.md

 * You can either replace your existing values or add our values as you see fit.

-Contributing to this crowdsourced list
+Contributing to this crowd-sourced list
 ---------------

 * Find your whitelist and blacklist as described above.